Year 6 2023 - 2024

 What was the impact of migration to Britain?
 How has migration influenced food/music/art?

-Where appropriate, we will link it to other curriculum areas such as Art, Science & Design and Technology.
-There are lots to look forward to including fun science investigations, drama workshops and ocean artwork!
+Wherever appropriate, we will link our learning to other curriculum areas such as Art, RE & Design and Technology.
+There are lots of learning opportunities to look forward to including fun science investigations, drama workshops and artwork!